-Undoubtedly, the city’s most iconic landmark is the vertigo-inducing CN Tower, one of the world's tallest towers at 351m (1,151 ft), thrusting skyward near the water's edge.
-It will soon be joined by a neighbouring new Ripley's Aquarium of Canada this summer.
+Undoubtedly the city’s most iconic landmark is the vertigo-inducing CN Tower, one of the world's tallest manmade structures at 351m (1,151 ft), thrusting skyward over the city centre.
+The superb Art Gallery of Ontario, designed by Frank Gehry, also deserves special mention.

 Just as emblematic of the city, however, is its quirky patchwork of outlying neighbourhoods, primed with markets, coffee shops, galleries and vintage stores.
 You’ll often find an independent streak to the city.

 Canada being Canada, a trip here can assume a very different character in summer as opposed to winter.
 For obvious reasons, the warmer months are the most natural time to visit – festivals are in full flow and attractions such as Toronto Islands (perfect for cycling and picnics) are at their most appealing.
 Come in winter, though, and you’ll get an authentic taste of how the city lives when the cold comes.